shiup/shiup/resume.md

 ### Key Achievements

 - **Security Hardening of Microservices Infrastructure**
-  - Led the security hardening of microservices by building robust encryption with authentication, mitigating the risk of unauthorized access and reducing security breaches
+  - Lead the security hardening of microservices by building robust encryption with authentication, mitigating the risk of unauthorized access and reducing security breaches
-  - The hardening efforts enabled the product to satisfy FISMA/GovCloud requirements in half the time compared to other integration products in the portfolio
+  - Enable the product to satisfy FISMA/GovCloud requirements in half the time compared to other integration products in the portfolio

 - **FISMA/GovCloud/FedRAMP Compliance Initiative**
-  - Collaborated closely with 6 component leads and conducted interviews with external vendors to identify missing requirements
+  - Collaborate closely with 6 component leads and conducted interviews with external vendors to identify missing requirements
-  - Defined 168 necessary tasks, aligning with federal security standards and cloud deployment environments to enable the product to meet stringent regulatory benchmarks
+  - Define 168 necessary tasks, aligning with federal security standards and cloud deployment environments to enable the product to meet stringent regulatory benchmarks
-  - Engaged with Product Owners and Release Management to coordinate the timeline and support the commitment by 2025
+  - Engage with Product Owners and Release Management to coordinate the timeline and support the commitment by 2025

 - **Introduction of AI to API Security for IBM API Connect**
-  - Partnered with vendors in the space, quickly positioning IBM API Connect as a key player in the evolving runtime API security landscape using AI/LLM in a record time of 3 months
+  - Partner with vendors in the space, quickly establishing IBM API Connect as a key player in the evolving runtime API security landscape using AI/LLM in a record time of 3 months
-  - This integration secured over 15+ customers and additional revenue exceeding two million for IBM with minimal effort
+  - Secure over 15+ customers and additional revenue exceeding two million for IBM with minimal effort

 - **Championing AI/LLM Applications**
-  - Advocated for the use of LLM in the development and governance phases of the API, resulting in adaptive runtime API behavior based on context, allowing developers with limited security knowledge to create secured APIs
+  - Advocate for the use of LLM in the development and governance phases of the API, resulting in adaptive runtime API behavior based on context, allowing developers with limited security knowledge to create secured APIs

 - **OAuth Provider Development for IBM DataPower**
   - Designed and built an extensible OAuth Provider framework, which was mirrored in subsequent gateway designs